cosmic-zip/witch_craft/README.md

         targets, the misuse and responsibility of the user, to report bugs or make suggestions open a report on github.

-    § 2 About automap
+    § 2 About simple_scan

-        The automap module is extremely heavy and not very discreet if used in the wrong way, so enable the proxy, and leave the search with the parameter -T3 ( hardcoded), this will avoid problems,
+        Automap was replaced by simple_scan, it is lighter and faster, in addition to being less detectable, now it has different modes of execution that make it possible from a quick and simple execution to more complex modes

     § 3 About Console